How to Pass the DELF Exam for French Citizenship & Residency (2026)

 What to do in the final weeks:

-- 2 weeks before: Take 2-3 full practice exams
+- 2 weeks before: Take 2-3 full DELF practice exams under timed conditions

-- 1 week before: Review weak areas, memorize vocabulary
+- 1 week before: Review weak areas, practice argumentation for speaking/writing

 - Day before: Light review, get 8+ hours sleep